-MMA's State and Federal Relations staff (SFR) advocates on behalf of local government in a number of ways.
+MMA's Advocacy & Communications staff advocate on behalf of local government in a number of ways.

 A majority of staff time is spent working at the State Legislature during each legislative session, and on related legislative matters between sessions, with the goal of advancing the interests of municipal government and working in a constructive way toward establishing an appropriate relationship between state and local government in the delivery of governmental services.
-SFR staff also regularly participate when state agencies undertake the process to adopt new rules that affect municipal government.
-A third area of effort for SFR is the federal arena.
-SFR communicates with Maine's congressional delegation when there are proposals before Congress that would impact municipal government in Maine.
+A & C staff also regularly participate when state agencies undertake the process to adopt new rules that affect municipal government.
+A third area of effort for A & C is the federal arena.
+A & C communicates with Maine's congressional delegation when there are proposals before Congress that would impact municipal government in Maine.

 Legislative Policy Committee

 MMA's legislative platforms, policies, and positions are developed by a 70-member Legislative Policy Committee (LPC), which is made up of two municipal officials from each of the state's 35 Senate Districts.
 The LPC representatives are elected to that position by the municipal officers within their Senate District.
 The roles and responsibilities of the LPC and its procedural guidelines are all detailed in the LPC Handbook.
 For more information about the LPC please click here.